 Britain braced for cold snap, Met Office warns

-Britons should brace themselves for a mini cold snap this weekend, the Met Office said.
+A mini cold snap could bring snow to some parts of the UK ahead of a chilly weekend, the Met Office said.

+This is unlikely to settle, although there could be some icy patches, particularly overnight.

-Elsewhere will be a degree or two warmer, with highs of only 5C (41F) in the south-west of England, Wales and western Scotland.
+Elsewhere will be a degree or two warmer, with highs of only 5C (41F) in the South West, Wales and western Scotland.

-Overnight into Saturday, temperatures could potentially dip as low as -10C (14F) in some mountainous parts of Scotland, Met Office forecaster Sophie Yeomans said.
+Overnight into Saturday, temperatures could potentially dip as low as minus 10C (14F) in some mountainous parts of Scotland, Met Office forecaster Sophie Yeomans said.

-The current lowest temperature recorded this winter was -11C (12.2F) which was recorded at Cromdale in Moray, north-east Scotland, on December 5.
+The current lowest temperature recorded this winter was minus 11C (12.2F) which was recorded at Cromdale in Moray, North East Scotland, on December 5.

-Ms Yeomans said: "The very lowest that we could see - and that's up Scotland and the mountains up there - we are looking at -6C, -8C, (21-18F) so pretty cold, but I think pretty widespread across most of the UK we are going to see temperatures dipping below zero.
+Ms Yeomans said: "The very lowest that we could see - and that's up Scotland and the mountains up there - we are looking at minus 6C, minus 8C, (21-18F) so pretty cold, but I think pretty widespread across most of the UK we are going to see temperatures dipping below zero.

 "If they do fall, some of them will be falling as rain, some sleet and some snow."

-Snow is not expected to settle, she said, but there could be some icy patches, particularly overnight.

-Into the weekend, conditions are expected to stay "cold and frosty", with temperatures hovering around zero.
+Into the weekend, conditions are expected to stay "cold and frosty" as the cold snap persists, with temperatures hovering around zero.

 It should start feeling less cold from Monday, Ms Yeomans said, although maximum temperatures will still only be 5-6C (41-42F)